zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

             - A string containing the exact amount you want to charge in the given currency.
 Make sure to send the right amount of decimals and omit the thousands separator.
 Non-string values are not accepted.

+   * - ``redirectUrl``

+       .. type:: string
+          :required: false

+     - The URL your customer will be redirected to after the payment process.

    * - ``webhookUrl``

        .. type:: string